-2018/19 2019/20

-£000 £000
+2019/20 £000 2020/21 £000

+1000 1000

-14 Academy 16
+16 Academy 16

-0 Foundation 0

 5 Free 5

 25 Voluntary aided 25

 4 Voluntary controlled 4

-48 Total 50
+50 Total 50

-There have been academy conversions during the financial year 2019/20, in relation to the following schools:

-- Blackburn Central High School - Crosshill Special School
+There have been no academy conversions during the financial year 2020/21.
+During 2019/20 the last two PFI schools (Blackburn Central High School and Crosshill Special School) converted to academy status.

 The Building Schools for Future programme included the construction and operation of four schools under PFI contracts.
 Initially, the assets for all four community and foundation schools subject to PFI contracts were shown on the Council's Balance Sheet together with the related liability.
 Subsequently all four of the schools, Pleckgate, Witton Park and Blackburn Central High Schools, and Crosshill Special School, have converted to academy status.
-The assets relating to these four schools have been removed from the

-Council's Balance Sheet however the PFI liabilities for all PFI schools remain on as the Council is the party to the contract with the PFI operator.
+The assets relating to these four schools have been removed from the Council's Balance Sheet however the PFI liabilities for all PFI schools remain on as the Council is the party to the contract with the PFI operator.

 The Council receives grant funding from Central Government to cover the capital cost of the PFI liability.
-There is a formal agreement with the Academy Trust to cover the shortfall between the full liability and the grant, therefore, there is no change in the nature of the existing liability and hence no adjustments were made in 2019/20.
+There is a formal agreement with the Academy Trust to cover the shortfall between the full liability and the grant, therefore, there is no change in the nature of the existing liability and hence no adjustments were made in the current financial year.
 Should there be changes in Government policy or the status or viability of the Academies in the future that impact on how the existing guarantees operate, the accounting policy will be reviewed and amended if necessary.
 Based on current information and projections of pupil numbers no changes are likely over the short to medium term.